ventinus/picam-node/README.md

 # BodyCam
-This package wraps the PiCam library api in node and backs
+This package wraps the PiCam library api in node and backs up the video in segments to S3

+## Setup
+To backup the files to S3, you will need to have aws credentials available under your default profile

+- `./install_picam.sh`
+- `npm install`
+- modify the config values in `./src/index.js`
+- `npm start`

+## Progress

 ### Next steps
 - start picam process on boot